 It was the quarter-final tie between Brazil and Honduras that would go down in the history books, though.
-The Hondurans – who did not even have some of their better players, such as Carlos Pavan, Wilmer Cruz, Ninrrol Medina and Milton Núñez, to call upon in Colombia – had performed admirably in the group stage and Brazil had not really clicked in the manner that many expected, but this was still an easy-looking assignment for Scolari’s side, who probably had half an eye on a probable semi-final meeting with the hosts.
+The Hondurans, who did not even have some of their better players, such as Carlos Pavan, Wilmer Cruz, Ninrrol Medina and Milton Núñez, to call upon, had performed admirably in the group stage, while Brazil had not really clicked in the manner that many expected.
+But this was still an easy-looking assignment for Scolari’s side, who probably had half an eye on a probable semi-final meeting with the hosts.

 The locals had become wrapped up in the Honduras fairytale, with plenty of goodwill sent their way ever since they agreed to participate in place of Argentina.
 There was little support to be found for them in Colombia on 26 July, however, with Francisco Maturana’s men desperate to avoid becoming the underdogs’ latest victims.

 Such an episode could easily have thrown Colombia off course, but they settled down quickly and attempted to take the initiative in front of 47,000 fans.
-The lead did not arrive until the 65th minute, when Iván Córdoba expertly flicked a header into the far corner of the net; despite some late pressure from El Tri, that would prove to be the only goal of the game.
+The lead didn’t arrive until the 65th minute, when Iván Córdoba expertly flicked a header into the far corner of the net.
+Despite some late pressure from El Tri, that would prove to be the only goal of the game.
 Mexico put up a good fight and left with their heads held high, but it was ultimately impossible to begrudge Colombia their maiden Copa América crown.